Xkcd: Recurring themes

-One of the few recurring characters is a man wearing a flat black hat.
+One of the few recurring characters is a man wearing a flat black hat, apparently based on Aram, from Men in Hats.
 He has dedicated his life to causing confusion and harm to others just for his own entertainment.
 He has no name, though he is commonly referred to as "Black Hat" or "Black Hat Guy" in the community.
 He gained a girlfriend, commonly named "Danish" by the community, during the course of a small series called "Journal", who is just as cruel as he is.

 Another recurring character is a man with a beret, sometimes simply referred to as "Beret Guy".
-He seems to be naïve, obsessed with bakeries, optimistic, and completely out of touch with reality.
-He also has magical abilities, which often manifest in the creation of situations or objects that support his overly optimistic worldview, even when in direct violation of societal norms or the laws of physics; an example is his startup making incredible amounts of money despite his not even knowing what they do.
-In one instance, he hired Lin-Manuel Miranda as an engineer and, in another instance, sprouted literal "endless wings".
+He seems to be naïve, optimistic, obsessed with bakeries, and completely out of touch with reality.
+He also has magical abilities, which often manifest in the creation of situations or objects that support his overly optimistic worldview, even when in direct violation of societal norms or the laws of physics; an example is his startup making incredible amounts of money despite his not even knowing what it does.
+In one instance, he hired Lin-Manuel Miranda as an engineer, and in another instance, sprouted literal "endless wings".

-Geographical maps, their various different formats and creation methods are a frequently recurring theme in the comic.
+Geographical maps, including their various different formats and creation methods, are a frequently recurring theme in the comic.
 On occasion these maps have been mentioned by analysts due to their imaginative or original presentation of figures or statistics.
-In the comic "2016 Election Map", colored stick figures are used to display how people voted according to their region giving a clearer picture of how people voted in the 2016 election, which was praised as being a strong visualization tool for the election outcome.
+In the comic "2016 Election Map", colored stick figures are used to display how people voted in the 2016 United States presidential election according to their region.
+It was praised as being a strong visualization tool for the election outcome.